-Manganese nodule samples found in waters off Minami-Torishima Island
+Manganese nodule samples were found in the waters of Minami-Torishima Island.

 Researchers used mining equipment and underwater remotely operated vehicles to conduct exploration at multiple sites at depths ranging from 5,200 to 5,700 m.

-Researchers estimate that these mines, which cover an area of about 10,000 square meters, contain about 610,000 tons of cobalt and 740,000 tons of nickel.
-This is enough to meet Japan's cobalt consumption for 75 years and nickel for more than a decade.
+Researchers estimate that the mines, which cover an area of about 10,000 square meters, contain about 610,000 tons of cobalt and 740,000 tons of nickel.
+This is enough to meet Japan's cobalt consumption needs for 75 years and nickel for more than a decade.

 The discovery of this precious metal mine could revolutionize Japan's electric vehicle industry as the country struggles to keep up with global demand.